teimurjan/teimurjan.github.io.development/src/posts/react-applications-optimization.md

 }
 ```

-### Components' keys
+### Keys

-Another most common problem is when the index of an element is used as the key.
-That's because there are not too many people who know the keys' mission.
-Keys are like unique ids in a hash map to make operations on them faster.
-Here is what happens when you use indexes as the keys(I'll represent components schematically).
+Another most common problem is using the index of an element as the key.
+Keys' mission is not familiar to many young engineers.
+Keys are the unique identifiers making operations with the components faster.
+Let's review the code below:

 ```js
 // You have this 4 components